When do we salt and sand?

 Sidewalk and Trail sanding

-While Trails are maintained by our Parks department, Sidewalk maintenance is a shared responsibility between our Public Works crews, local Schools and property owners.
+While Trails are maintained by our Parks and Public Works Department, Sidewalk maintenance is a shared responsibility between our Parks and Public Works crews, local Schools and property owners.

 Residents and business owners can pick up free sand for ice control on the sidewalks in front of their property.
 The sandbox is located beside the large white tent outside of the City Civic Yards at 7721 40 Avenue, North of the main front entrance gate.
 Please remember to bring your own sand pail and shovel.